 An introductory study of the structure, function, identification, pathology, and ecology of microorganisms.
 Laboratory activities include growth techniques through preparation of media, maintenance of cultures, methods of microbial growth control, aseptic technique, microbiology and foods, and microscope slide preparation.
-Prerequisites: BIO 111, BIO 112, and CHEM 102.
+Prerequisites: BIO 112, and CHEM 102 or permission of instructor.